-Although Dachshund pups have their distinguishing traits, each one of them is unique in and may deviate from the expected behavioral model.
+Although Dachshund pups have their distinguishing traits, each one of them is unique and may deviate from the expected behavioral model.

 Their stubbornness is a reflection of their intelligence.
 They will always strive to be the alpha of the family.
 If you want to train a Dachshund well, you need to show them that you’re in charge and that they need to be submissive.
 Training a Dachshund is a challenging but necessary endeavor.
 If you don’t make an effort to raise them to be a proper member of society, you’re going to end up with an ill-behaved dog, impossible to control.
 Dachshunds have strong self-will.
 They’ll behave as if your home is their realm and everyone needs to obey their rules.

 If you ever come to the What was I thinking moment, take a look at their warm and affectionate eyes, and there you’ll find an answer.
 These little balls of joy are energetic, playful, and full of love.
-Dachshunds love to spend time with you, on you, around you.
+Dachshunds loves to spend time with you, on you, and around you.
 They are loyal companions, and they’ll always miss you when you’re gone.
 Aside from their love for you, they’re guided by two things—their tummy and their nose.

 The most critical aspect of Dachshund care is their health.
 Unfortunately, these cuties are affected by some genetic conditions such as

 What you need to remember is that this breed is prone to disc injuries due to their elongated bodies and short, sturdy legs.
 Although it doesn’t necessarily mean your pup will suffer any injuries while they’re younger, their spine will get more sensitive as they grow older.
 If you take good care of your puppy, you may protect them from future health problems.
-Nurturing a Dachshund involves paying a lot of attention to:
+Nurturing a Dachshund involves paying a lot of attention to the following:

 Nutrition should be the number one priority with Dachshunds, and it should not be taken lightly.
 You should buy products and brands that will suit your pup’s health.
 To avoid unhealthy food for your canine friend, make sure to conduct thorough research before you incorporate anything into their diet.
 Dachshund sweeties are prone to obesity, and you need to take care of the types of food they eat.
 If they gain too much weight, it will put enormous stress on their spine, making them more susceptible to injuries and natural deviation.

 It’s not an easy task to provide your Doxie with a balanced diet.
 They are energetic pups who need a lot of proteins, and yet they shouldn’t become obese.
 If possible, always opt for dry food low in calories instead of canned.
 The process of choosing their food is even trickier now that you are surrounded by advertisements.
 You can get lots of ideas if you skim through the shortlists of the best dry dog food for small dogs and the best senior dry dog food.
 Steer clear of brands that have meat by-products listed as ingredients.
 While here, check also the list of worst dry dog food that should not find its way into your pup’s bowl.
-If you opt for canned food, provide your dog with the best canned dog food on the market.
+If you opt for canned food, provide your dog with the best-canned dog food on the market.

 Introducing a feeding schedule into their daily routine will help you create balance.
 Dachshund pups are voracious little pals.
-If your furry one is allowed to graze the whole day, they’ll have much bigger chances of gaining a lot of weight.
-Here you can see how many meals your canine friend is supposed to eat per day.
+If your furry one is allowed to graze the whole day, they’ll have a much bigger chances of gaining a lot of weight.
+Here, you can see how many meals your canine friend is supposed to eat per day.

-|Four small meals a day|
+|Puppies (four to twelve weeks)||Four small meals a day|

 |Puppies (three to six months)||Three meals a day|

 |Puppies (six months to one year)||Two meals a day|

-One meal a day (or two smaller meals)|
+|Adult dogs||One meal a day (or two smaller meals)|

 Tip: Don’t let your canine eat late at night, as it might cause overnight accidents.